rdu-toi/Exam-42/README.md

 # Exam-42
-Every exam question in the exams.
+Every exam question and answers in the exams.